 Make certain that all plans are set and in order during the week preceding the event.
 This includes reviewing members’ assignments on the day of the event, assigning any additional responsibilities, and walking through the program step-by-step in an attempt to anticipate any potential problems.
 Meet with adviser and of with the staff of the facility in which you decide to host the event to review all of the details.
 Confirm with all service providers and/or performers that you have enlisted, including their expected arrival times and any other relevant information.

 Host the Event

 Running the event should be the easiest step, assuming that a comprehensive plan was established in advance.
-On the day preceding the event, be sure gather or prepare all necessary checks to pay for performances and/or services keeping in mind Student Engagement and Community Development office hours.
+On the day preceding the event, be sure gather or prepare all necessary checks to pay for performances and/or services keeping in mind Undergraduate Student Life office hours.
 Arrange for a group member to meet the performers and any other individuals providing services for your event.
 Lastly, make sure to arrive at the event site early in order to oversee the event from set-up through clean-up.

 Evaluate and Follow Up